Above: Beijing traffic is busy. "Moti" taxi speeds towards TianAnMen Square. Photo gallery below.Across TianAnMen Square

 Above-8: Four major statues around Mao Zedong Memorial Hall.

 In the mornings visitors come to see Mao Zedong inside the Memorial Hall.
-Queue can become hundreds of meters long.
+Queue can be hundreds of meters long.
 I did walk-through back in 1992 during my first trip to China.
-Then TianAnMen Square looked similar as today, but Beijing looked very different: no colorful clothes, no cars, only black bicycles, no modern apartment buildings, only a few office building and hotel.
+Then TianAnMen Square looked similar as today, but Beijing looked very different: no colorful clothes, no cars, only black bicycles, no modern apartment buildings, only a few office buildings and hotels.
 Then Chinese individuals hardly owned more than their bicycle.
-Now first generation of wealthier mainlanders have cars and apartments.
+Now first generation of wealthier mainlanders have cars and apartments and consume.

 Above-9: Detail of a statue on south side of Mao Zedong Memorial Hall.